 We are affiliated with the United Synagogue of Conservative Judaism, the association of Conservative congregations in North America.

 As demographics are dwindling and the quest for spiritual fulfillment is rising, one Conservative synagogue on Long Island’s south shore is beginning its own search for enlightenment.
-Under the leadership of Rabbi Stephen Listfield, Congregation Beth-El in Massapequa, New York is taking a good hard look at itself in an effort to become a “regional synagogue that will attract Jews looking for something different,” according to a co-president of Beth-El.
+Congregation Beth-El in Massapequa, New York is taking a good hard look at itself in an effort to become a “regional synagogue that will attract Jews looking for something different,” according to the president of Beth-El.

-“The warmth of the congregants at Beth-El is perhaps our greatest strength.
-It is this strength that will lead to a new, invigorated vision for this synagogue,” says Rabbi Listfield, the interim rabbi who most recently was on sabbatical in Atlanta and was hired by Beth-El to lead it through a year of transition.
+“The warmth of the congregants at Beth-El is perhaps it’s greatest strength.
+It is this strength that will lead to a new, invigorated vision for this synagogue,” says Rabbi Listfield, Congregation Beth-El’s former, interim Rabbi.

 The 55-year-old synagogue, once home to 475 families, has been grappling with a diminishing observant local Jewish community for many years.
 Now only a 160-family member congregation even after merging with the Lindenhurst Hebrew Congregation five years ago, the congregation recently vetoed a merger with another nearby Conservative synagogue that is itself the result of a three-synagogue merger.

-“Congregation Beth-El has always been a trend-setter on Long Island,” says one of three co-presidents of the synagogue.
+“Congregation Beth-El has always been a trend-setter on Long Island,” says the president of the synagogue.
 “We were the first traditional Conservative synagogue to become fully egalitarian; we have the only kosher food pantry on Long Island, and our members just did not want to lose our uniqueness and innovative spirit in an unknown larger entity.”

 Instead, the congregation is trying to re-invent itself.
 Dwindling membership means dwindling dollars for operating costs.
-The congregation has just become a one-clergy synagogue, regrettably letting its cantor of 18 years go.
-“We had many difficult decisions to make,” said Beth-El’s second co-president.
+The congregation recently became a one-clergy synagogue, regrettably letting its cantor of 18 years go.
+“We had many difficult decisions to make,” said Beth-El’s president.
 “Our congregants were engaged in a lot of heated discussions about the future of our community.”

 Those difficult decisions included allowing the rabbi’s contract to expire as well, so that the synagogue could begin anew with a fresh vision.
-The board created a “Breisheit” (in the beginning) Committee to propose an alternative plan to merger and while much still has to be done, the concept is to create a “regional synagogue that will attract Jews looking for something different,” says Beth-El’s third co-president.
+The board created a “Breisheit” (in the beginning) Committee to propose an alternative plan to merger and while much still has to be done, the concept is to create a “regional synagogue that will attract Jews looking for something different,” says Beth-El’s president.
 “The idea is to increase our spirituality and engage more people from the surrounding communities.
-We intend to do a lot of experimentation this year, under the leadership of Rabbi Listfield,” says the co-president.
+We intend to do a lot of experimentation this year,” says the president.

 The Breisheit Committee was inspired by B’nai Jeshurun in Manhattan and other Conservative synagogues in Westchester and California that have successfully reached many Jews through its spiritual use of instrumentation during prayer and their commitment to community service.